-The leading difference between the magnet

-and the man is that, while both recognize the Law of Attraction within themselves, the man's recognition is of such a character as to give birth to will; the conscious ego; while that of the magnet has not advanced so far on the road to conciousness.
+The leading difference between the magnet and the man is that, while both recognise the Law of Attraction within themselves, the man's recognition is of such a character as to give birth to WILL; the conscious ego; while that of the magnet has not advanced so far on the road to consciousness.

 In the early stages of individual growth, the creature's recognition of the Law of Attraction within it is perceived to be simple desire.
 But this desire is the basis of all future growth.
 The more we gratify desire, the more it grows.
-This is equivalent to saying, the more we recognize the Law, the more of the power we embody; for the gratification of desire is the recognition of the Law.
+This is equivalent to saying, the more we recognise the Law, the more of the power of the Law we embody; for the recognition of desire is the recognition of the Law.

-The desire thus recognized by the creature has no moral character whatever; nor has the Law itself any moral character.
+The desire thus recognised by the creature has no moral character whatever; nor has the Law itself any moral character.
 Morality is an external thing, and belongs to the intelligence.